xiongyu0523/azure-sphere-bootcamp/README.md

     ![](images/datapreview.png)

-15. Follow this [page](https://github.com/xiongyu0523/azure-sphere-samples/blob/master/Samples/AzureIoT/IoTCentral.md#add-new-measurements-settings-and-properties) to configure IoT Central application to visulize a state `Orietation` report from device and use toggle setting to control LED1.
+15. Follow this [page](https://github.com/xiongyu0523/azure-sphere-samples/blob/master/Samples/AzureIoT/IoTCentral.md#add-new-measurements-settings-and-properties) to configure IoT Central application to visulize a state `Orientation` report from device and use toggle setting to control LED1.

 ## Read more